mmbman/Katagiri/1987-03-20-Platform-Sutra-Talk-2.md

 Because the samurai doesn’t like hell, that’s why he doubts whether hell exists or not.
 That is, he doesn’t want to accept it.

-Then immediately the samurai is mad at him, because that statement really insults the samurai.
-So immediately he was mad at the Zen master and took out his sword and tried to kill him.
+Then immediately the samurai is mad at [the Zen teacher], because that statement really insults the samurai.
+So immediately he [...] took out his sword and tried to kill him.

-And then the Zen master said, “Oh, oh, wait... that is hell.”
+And then the Zen master said, “Oh, oh, wait a minute... that is hell.”

 Hell exists.
 Do you understand this story?

-So if you doubt, doubt simultaneously causes confusion, bewilderment, to exist.
+If you doubt, doubt simultaneously [causes] confusion, bewilderment to exist.
 So that is confusion.
-That’s why nondualism is not a teaching which makes you blind, because nondualism takes you to the real nature of existence which is pure and clean.
+That’s why nondualism is not a teaching which makes you *blind*, because nondualism takes you to the real nature of existence which is pure and clean.
 So you have to use your knowledge through and through; otherwise, you become blind.
-You have to use your knowledge through and through: go into it deeply, go deeply in *human beings*.
-And then, if you explore *human beings* thoroughly, then something compels you turn over at one hundred eighty degrees.
-When you reach the terminal station, it’s not your business.
-Something compels you to go somewhere.
-You cannot stay there, so immediately you turn over.
+You have to use your knowledge through and through, and go deeply into *human beings*.
+And then, if you explore *human beings* thoroughly, then something compels you to turn over at one hundred eighty degrees.
+It’s not your business.
+When you reach the terminal station [it’s] not your business.
+Something compels you to go somewhere; you cannot stay there.
+So immediately you turn over.

 So very naturally, nondualism is not a teaching which makes you blind, but which makes your knowledge clearer and clearer.
 And then that is wisdom, and then wisdom causes your life to turn over at 180 degrees.
 So that is, it’s not your business – [it’s] universal business.
 That’s why Dogen Zenji [says], “You throw away your body and mind to the Buddha’s home, and then you are drawn in by Buddha, and without using your effort, you participate in Buddha’s world.”
-Something like that.

 For instance, if you sit down here, whatever your mind is thinking, well, as long as you are sitting right in the middle of zazen, zazen takes you, always.
 Zazen takes you to zazen.

 Zazen doesn’t take you somewhere.
 As long you’re sitting, [it’s] *right now*.
-Even though you’re thinking.
+Even though you are thinking.
 Your mind may always think of something else: Japan, or [something] fascinating.
 Whatever you think, your body and mind is exactly there.
 So, zazen takes you to zazen.
 So it’s not your business.

-Two situations happen: if you do it, and then that is analyzed by you, so-called “I do it.”
-But on the other hand, you don’t do it, zazen does it, if you sit down in zazen.
+Two situations happen: if you do it, and then that is analyzed by you, so-called *I do it*.
+But on the other hand, you don’t do it!
+Zazen does it, if you sit down in zazen.

 That is most important.
 If you really do it, something makes your life.

 But people don’t pay attention to it.
-Always [the] intellectual sense becomes stronger and stronger, and analyzing the situation, and always we say, “*We* do it.”
+Always [the] intellectual sense gets stronger and stronger, and analyzing the situation, and always we say, “*We* do it.”
 So that’s why self comes first.
 That’s really egoistic.

-That attitude is really a narrow way of taking care of human beings.
-Because you always see the human world in terms of the self-centeredness: “*I* do it, I want to do it,” always.
+So that attitude is really a narrow way of taking care of human beings, because you always see the human world in terms of the self-centeredness: “*I* do it,” “*I* want to do it,” always.
 Because you always ignore the other side, which is the bigger scale of the world.
 Is that clear?

-So you should accept both.
+So you should accept *both*.
 You do it; but you don’t do it.
 And then, your attitude becomes magnanimous, generous.
-Otherwise, you always become egoistic, and fighting, always bumping [into] each other.
+Otherwise, you always become egoistic, and [you are] fighting, always bumping [into] each other.
 You’re hurting yourself and others.

 So that is the difference between the Buddha and ordinary people.
 So, “It is only because their minds are confused that they are unable to enlighten themselves and must rely on a great Good Knowing Advisor who can lead them to see their Buddha-nature.”

-####
+#### 28:13

 > You should know that the Buddha-nature of stupid and wise people is basically not different.